• Skip to primary navigation

 In the same pan add a little more olive oil then add the onions and carrots.
 Season with salt and pepper.
 Sautee the veggies until they have a nice brown color.
 Add the garlic and cook for an additional minute then the tomato paste, cooking for one more minute.

 Stir in the red wine scraping up all the bits from the bottom of the pan.
 Add the remaining ingredients to the Dutch oven and stir well.
-Place the pork back in the pan, cover and braise in the oven until the pork is tender, about 4 hours.
+Place the pork back in the pan, cover and braise this sugo recipe in the oven until the pork is tender, about 4 hours.

 pork braising with veggie and sauce